carbon-language/carbon-lang/docs/design/functions.md

 ```

 Here, `Add(1, 2)` is a function call expression. `Add` refers to the function
 definition's identifier.
-The parenthesized arguments `(1, 2)` are passed to the
+The parenthesized arguments `1` and `2` are passed to the
 `a` and `b` parameters of `Add`.

 ## Functions in other features